giellalt/giellalt.github.io/infra/Unicode.md

 ## Text rendering summary

-Using a small sample of letters with a set of popular fonts, only one combination was fully acceptable: **Times New Roman in MS Word on Windows**.
-Another setup comes close: **macOS default renderer, as seen in Pages**.
+Using a small sample of letters with a set of popular fonts, only two combinations were fully or close to fully acceptable:
+* **Times New Roman in MS Word on Windows**
+* **macOS default renderer, as seen in Pages**

+The issue was first described about ten years ago, and the situation has not improved at all.

+The fact that the macOS system renderer gets it nearly correct for all fonts shows that it is possible.